caeserlettuce/dapug-console/README.md

 - [ ] url parameters
   - [x] automatically set debug to true when it's set in the url
   - [ ] automatically run commands at startup depending on the url param
+  - (this doesnt work)
   - [ ] make a command that will generate a link based on what you add to the link thingy
   - [ ] one that sets text colour and background colour
 - [x] switch the `convert` command to be ran procedurally (remove the massive block of if/else statements and replace it with something that will automatically detect what variable to use depending on in/out units so the code is cleaner and fancier) (maybe steal some code from the manpage command lol)
 - [ ] more fun ascii arts
 - [ ] finish all manpages
 - [ ] complete filesys (because that's a thing i forgot about but exists)
+- [ ] colours
+  - [x] fix link colours
+  - [ ] save what colours are what in local storage & then have it automatically set the colour on startup